Timo-Turtiainen/todo-app/README.md

 ### Usage

-Create your own .env file
+Create your own .env file to /server/.env

 ```
 MONGODB_URI = <your mongo database url with username & password>